-The City of Saskatoon collects property taxes on behalf of three taxing authorities, you'll see each of these on the 2017 Property Tax Notice.
-Each taxing authority establishes its annual budget and, after taking into consideration other sources of revenue, determines the total revenue required through taxation.
-The Education Tax Rate is set by the Province.
+The City of Saskatoon collects property taxes on behalf of three taxing authorities; each establishes its annual budget and, after taking into consideration other sources of revenue, determines the total amount of revenue required through taxation.

 Your Property Tax Payment Options

 - Internet or Telephone Banking: Register your payment with the Roll Number located on the front of your property tax notice.
 Please allow up to 2 business days for payment processing by the vendor.
 Some vendors may take longer.

 - By Mail: Mail your cheque or bank draft to; P.O.
 Box 1788, Saskatoon, SK S7K 8E1.
 Post-dated cheques are accepted.
 Please do not enclose cash.